 - When purchasing a dimmer switch, check its rating

-- Don’t overwork the dimmer by purchasing the maximum wattage bulb allowed for the fixture
+- Don’t overwork the dimmer by purchasing the maximum wattage light bulb allowed for the fixture

 For further information read our guide on dimming LED lamps.